 File objects

 Infrastructure management often involves more than just structured data.
-Contracts, compliance reports, network diagrams, configuration backups, and firmware images are all essential assets that relate directly to the devices, circuits, and services they describe.
-Infrahub's file object feature lets you attach files to any node in the graph, making these documents first-class citizens of your infrastructure data model with full version control, branch isolation, and permission enforcement.
+Contracts, documents, and pictures are all essential assets that relate directly to the devices, circuits, and services they describe.
+Infrahub's file object feature lets you attach files to any node in the graph, making these files first-class citizens of your infrastructure data model with full version control, branch isolation, and permission enforcement.

 Why file objects matter

-In many organizations, infrastructure documentation lives in separate systems: contracts in a shared drive, diagrams in a wiki, firmware in an FTP server.
+In many organizations, infrastructure documentation lives in separate systems: contracts in a shared drive, documents in a wiki, pictures on a file server.
 This separation creates a gap between the data that describes the infrastructure and the files that support it.
 When a circuit contract expires, the team managing the circuit may not know where to find the document.
-When a firmware image needs to be traced back to a specific device deployment, the link between the two is maintained manually, if at all.
+When a site photo needs to be traced back to a specific installation, the link between the two is maintained manually, if at all.

 File objects bridge this gap by storing files alongside the infrastructure data they relate to.
 A circuit contract becomes a node in the graph, linked to the circuit it covers.
-A firmware image becomes a node linked to the device models it supports.
-This means that when you query a circuit, you can also retrieve its contracts, and when you view a device, you can access its associated firmware, all from the same system and the same API.
+A site photo becomes a node linked to the location it documents.
+This means that when you query a circuit, you can also retrieve its contracts, and when you view a site, you can access its associated pictures, all from the same system and the same API.

 Concepts and definitions